lowRISC/opentitan/hw/ip/aon_timer/doc/_index.md

 When the first threshold is met or exceeded, a level wakeup signal (if enabled) is sent to the power manager.
 Simultaneously, a level IRQ signal is also generated to the processor.

-If the system is in a low power state, the wakeup signal asks the power manager to wake the system such that the IRQ can be serviced.
+If the system is in a low power state, the wakeup signal asks the power manager to wake the system so that the IRQ can be serviced.
 If the system is not in a low power mode, the IRQ is immediately serviced.
 Both the wakeup and the IRQ signals remain asserted until system reset or explicit acknowledgement by software.
 This first threshold is known as the watchdog bark.